 Individual voluntary arrangements and job loss or redundancy

-Being made redundant or losing your job while on an individual voluntary arrangement (IVA) can be worrying.
+It can be worrying to lose your job during an individual voluntary arrangement (IVA).
 Redundancy can happen to anyone, and affects many aspects of your life.

 IVAs are arranged by StepChange Voluntary Arrangements, part of StepChange Debt Charity.
 In Scotland, a protected trust deed is a similar solution.
 This has different benefits, risks and fees.